QUEST\#4X: an extension of QUEST\#4 for benchmarking multireference wavefunction methods: Results and Discussion

 \subsection{Active space}

 Unlike iCIPT2, the NEVPT2, SDSPT2, SDSCI, and ic-MRCISD calculations all require a proper choice of active spaces.
-The occupation numbers (ON) of the natural orbitals (NO) resulting from the iCIPT2 calculations were taken here as a guidance.
-Those NOs with ONs significantly different from zero or two were taken as the active orbitals, the number of which was, however, not allowed to exceed 14, in order to make the MR calculations feasible.
+The occupation numbers (ON) of the natural orbitals (NO) resulting from the iCIPT2 calculations were taken here as guidance.
+Those NOs with ONs ranging from 1.98 to 0.02 were carefully analyzed as candidates for active orbitals.
+However, to make the MR calculations feasible, the number of active orbitals was kept below 15 (by deleting those virtual orbitals of the smallest ONs).
 The resulting active spaces for the 24 radicals are documented in Table \ref{table-ActiveSpaces}.
 The SA-CASSCF calculations can be initiated and supervised by the iCAS approach (imposed automatic selection of complete active spaces)\cite{iCAS}, where once the valence atomic orbitals (see Table S2 in the Supporting Information) are prepared, all remaining steps are automated.
-In particular, the subspace matching algorithm therein preserves the characters of the orbitals (doubly occupied, active or virtual) throughout the self-consistent iterations.
+In particular, the subspace matching algorithm therein preserves the characters of the orbitals (doubly occupied, active, or virtual) throughout the self-consistent iterations.
+The CASSCF energies are documented in Table S3 in the Supporting Information.

 {

 }